apache/infrastructure-website/content/blog/apache_org_downtime_report.md

 permalink: apache_org_downtime_report

 <p>Last week we <a href="https://blogs.apache.org/infra/entry/apache_org_downtime_initial_report">posted about the security breach</a> that caused us to temporarily suspend some services.&nbsp; All services
 have now been restored.
-We have analyzed the events that led to the breach, and continued to work on improving the security of our systems.<br /></p><h3>NOTE: At no time were any Apache Software Foundation code repositories, downloads, or users put at risk by this intrusion.
+We have analyzed the events that led to the breach, and continued to work on improving the security of our systems.<br /></p>

+**NOTE**: At
+no time were any Apache Software Foundation code repositories, downloads, or users put at risk by this intrusion.
 However, we believe that providing a detailed account of what happened will make the internet a better place, by allowing others to learn from our mistakes.</h3>